 What I don’t do in food, I more than make up for in party favors!
 We are all about the swag bag over here.
 Over the years, I have figured out how to put together party favors that are long lasting and look impressive, but that don’t cost a lot of money.
 These are way better than a bag full of candy and cheap toys that will just go in the garbage.
 And the girls LOVED their t-shirts and unicorn horns!
 I’ve posted the Silhouette file for the unicorn and octopus t-shirt over on the party favor tutorial. -> See full Rainbow Unicorn Party Favors Tutorial

 Rainbow Unicorn Party Decorations

 This party was so much fun to decorate for.
 There are so many things you can do with rainbows!
-I didn’t have room to fit them all in this post, so I will be posting more photos and ideas later in a separate post.
+I didn’t have room to fit them all in this post, so I posted all my rainbow unicorn decoration ideas in a separate post.

 Now it is time to rest up after all the planning and decorating.
 If you need me, I will be snuggling in my unicorn PJs 😉